 4. Listen To Your Body

-Alden Hart – Senior Backend Software Engineer, cat 4 road racer
+Alden Hart – Engineering Team Lead, cat 4 road racer

 The biggest thing I’ve learned over the last few years is how to listen to my body to prevent overtraining and burnout.
 I’ve had a couple times where I hit a wall- I can’t grind through a workout, and then the wheels really come off and it’s hard to get back into a training rhythm.